A Composite Quantile Fourier Neural Network for Multi-Step Probabilistic Forecasting of Nonstationary Univariate Time Series: Introduction

 The contents of the paper are: in Section \ref{s:prob} we provide the mathematical background on probabilistic forecasting, quantile regression, and evaluation methods.
-In Section \ref{s:mod} we go over our model, its architecture, training, and weighting initialization scheme.
-Results and discussion of our case study are presented in Section \ref{s:res}.
+In Section \ref{s:mod} we review existing architectures of FNNs, go over our model, its architecture, training, and weighting initialization scheme.
+Results and discussion of validating our method are presented in Section \ref{s:res}.
+We conclude the paper and review future research directions in Section \ref{s:con}.